HomeLatest NewsEnterprise ITTCS launches co-innovation centre in Amsterdam

 This is the third co-innovation centre by TCS, after New York and Tokyo, in its network of physical-digital innovation hubs.
 The central objective of these centres is to provide a framework for the company’s clients to ideate better, work on creative solutions faster, and focus efforts on more purpose-driven business needs.

-TCS said that TCS Amsterdam innovation centre will have an ecosystem of partners from academia, government institutions, start-ups and technology providers and will serve as a hub for TCS teams to co-innovate with European customers, “guiding them through the discovery, definition, refinement and delivery phases of innovation”.
+TCS said that TCS Amsterdam innovation centre will have an ecosystem of partners from academia, government institutions, and technology providers and will serve as a hub for TCS teams to co-innovate with European customers, “guiding them through the discovery, definition, refinement and delivery phases of innovation”.

 The centre will also provide rapid prototyping capabilities with a focus on finding and creating sustainable solutions.